Find your ski / ride level

 Advanced Beginner - Intermediate

-Level 4 Skis green and easier blue runs in control.
+Level 4 Skis greens in control.
 Makes turns in a wedge and can match skis upon finishing the turn.
 Links turns with speed and rides the Far East Triple Chairlift.
 Goal; match skis through the turn.

 Level 6 Skis parallel on all blue runs.
 Tests skills in varied terrain.
 Knows how to use ski poles for rhythm.
 Goal; consistently ski in parallel stance throughout the turn on black runs.